tritiya-ds/Ethical-AI-based-Employee-Performance-Evaluation-System/README.md

-# Ethical AI-Based Employee Performance Evaluation System
+# MeritLens: Ethical AI-Powered Employee Performance Evaluation

 An end-to-end machine learning pipeline for predicting employee **Performance Ratings** (2, 3, or 4) in an unbiased and ethical manner.
 The project tackles class imbalance, multicollinearity, and ordinal target structure through a series of rigorously designed experiments.